aw/nodejs-debian/README.md

 * bin/ - contains the tool to create the .deb package
 * debian/ - contains some files for building a .deb package "The Debian Way™"
-* node.git/ - an empty directly, which is actually a git submodule that you pull
+* node.git/ - an empty directory, which is actually a git submodule that you pull

 ## How it works